openmlsys/html-en/chapter_preface_extension/Index.md

-# Part II Application Scenarios {#part-ii-application-scenarios .unnumbered}
+# Part II Application Scenarios
+:label:`part-ii-application-scenarios`

 In Part II, we will introduce various scenarios of applying machine learning frameworks.
 These scenarios include federated learning systems,